emmanuelmenon/emmanuelmenon.github.io/_posts/2019-06-05-markov-chains-in-rps.md

 - `oppMoveHistory.append()`: Adds the latest move to the move history
 - `updater()`: Updates the transition table
 - `output = pickMaker()`: `output` is the global variable that RPSContest.com reads. `pickMaker()` makes a pick that it thinks will win.
-- `else:`: If the conditions of the if statement are not fulfilled, the code below is run
+- `else:`: If the conditions of the if statement is not fulfilled, the code below is run
 - `output = random.choice(choices)`: Picks randomly from the choice list.

 And we are done!
 If you would like to play against this bot, click [here](http://www.rpscontest.com/human/5678786255257600?).